Liftric/KVault/README.md

 ### Setting

-Objects can be inserted with the correspondending set method.
+Objects can be inserted with the corresponding set method.

 ```kotlin
   val stringStoredSuccessfully: Boolean = set(key = "PASSWORD", value = "546hfbfzzeujfdbfdz")